-Financial — Jennifer Schultz is the author of online CE courses offered by Northern Speech Services; receives royalty payments.
+Financial — Jennifer Schultz is presenter of online CE courses offered by Northern Speech Services; receives royalties.

-Nonfinancial — Jennifer Schultz is a member of the ASHA SLP Advisory Council.
+Nonfinancial — Jennifer Schultz is a past member of the ASHA SLP Advisory Council.

 ASHA CEUs: NSS online courses are registered with ASHA and are offered for ASHA CEUs.
 The number of CEUs is noted above.
 Note that 0.1 CEU = 1 contact hour = equals 1 CEE.